-- Many countries do not have a limited liability corporation designation or assess more of a tax liability for people with LLCs.
+- Many countries do not have a limited liability corporation designation or assess more of tax liability for people with LLCs.
 Your home country’s tax laws will play an important role in determining whether ownership through an LLC is worthwhile.

 If you do not want to file personal income taxes and your home country assigns a similar tax status to LLCs as the United States, this is indeed an option to consider.